benjholla/SoapLog/_posts/2016-7-12-marble-soap.md

 ---
 layout: batch
-title: Marble Soap
+title: Lemon Basil Soap

+avocado_oil_ounces: 3.2
 castor_oil_ounces: 1.6
-coconut_oil_92_deg_ounces: 9.6
+coconut_oil_92_deg_ounces: 10.24
-lard_pig_tallow_manteca_ounces: 20.8
+grapeseed_oil_ounces: 3.2
+olive_oil_ounces: 12.8

+beeswax_grams: 27.2

-sodium_hydroxide_NaOH_grams: 131.9
+sodium_hydroxide_NaOH_grams: 127

 liquid_base_name: Distilled Water
 liquid_base_ounces: 12.16

-SpecialIngredients: 2 teaspoons <a href="https://www.brambleberry.com/Sodium-Lactate-P5127.aspx">sodium lactate</a>, 1 teaspoon <a href="http://amzn.to/1P0vDQ6">hardwood activated charcoal powder</a>, 1 teaspoon <a href="https://www.brambleberry.com/titanium-dioxide-pigment-p4040.aspx">titanium dioxide pigment</a>, 1 oz.
-4 Thiefs Nature's Truth brand essential oil blend (consists of clove, lemon, eucalyptus, and rosemary essential oils).
+SpecialIngredients: 2 teaspoons <a href="https://www.brambleberry.com/Sodium-Lactate-P5127.aspx">sodium lactate</a>, 1 oz. fresh Genovese basil, 2 tablespoons <a href="http://amzn.to/1mO8E4M">french green clay</a>, 4 teaspoons poppy seeds, &frac12; oz. <a href="http://amzn.to/296XzIV">lemongrass essential oil</a>, and &frac12; oz. <a href="https://www.brambleberry.com/litsea-essential-oil-p3824.aspx">litsea essential oil</a>.

+image1: lemon-basil-1.jpg
+image2: lemon-basil-2.jpg

 ---

 ## Recipe
-Prepare half of the oils and make a black soap colored soap using the charcoal.
-Let cure for a few days and then cut into small random shapes.
-Prepare the remaining oils and make a white colored soap using the titanium dioxide pigment.
-After the white soap is at trace add the black soap fragments and hand stir to make sure the black soap bits are all covered.
-Pour the mixture into the soap mold.
-The essential oils and sodium lactate was split evenly between the two batches.
-Make sure to add the sodium lactate to the cooled lye water before mixing with the oils.
+Pour a few ounces of the olive oil into a blender and add the basil.
+Blend well into a pesto.
+In separate bowl combine the essential oils, French green clay, pesto, and poppy seeds.
+Combine the remaining oils.
+Add the sodium lactate to the cooled lye water mixture.
+Stir in the lye water to the oils, then add the bowl of the pesto mixture.
+Blend well until trace and pour into mold.

 ## Batch Notes
-These soap came out really cool.
-The black and white soaps contrast really well and making the soap in two batches made sure the lines were really sharp when we cut the soap.
-I particularly like the top of the soap where a few chunks of the black soap protruded.
-The essential oil blend was really well balanced and worked well in cold process soap.
+No idea how the basil is going to perform here.
+Some recipes called for half the amount of dried basil, which looked nice.
+I imagine the Fresh pesto mixture will oxidize so I added some french green clay to counter balance that effect a bit later.
+The lemongrass-litsea smell is nice, but I think the litsea could be replaced with basil essential oil.
+After a week there hasn't been any discoloration of the soap yet (see photographs).

+I was partially inspired by [this recipe](http://www.sincerelykinsey.com/2013/03/homemade-lemon-herb-soap-clean-living.html).